The best harness for a small dog in busy, hot walking conditions: what should you look for?

 Het beste harnas voor een kleine hond in drukke, warme wandelomstandigheden: waar let je op?

 For small dogs, think Maltipoos, Bichons, Cavapoos, and similar breeds, the requirements for a harness are different than for larger dogs.
-They have a narrower rib cage, a more delicate neck, and some have a soft, curly coat that quickly gets matted or irritated with prolonged wear.
-And then there's the temperature issue: the more heat a harness retains, the more uncomfortable it becomes for your dog, especially on busy, hot walking days.
+They have a narrower rib cage, a more delicate neck, and some have a soft, curly coat that quickly gets flattened or irritated with prolonged wear.
+And then there's the temperature issue: the more heat a harness retains, the more uncomfortable it becomes for your dog, especially on busy, warm walking days.

 Fit is everything